-I love trying new things but I really enjoy making my good ‘ole favorites.
+I love trying new things but I really enjoy making my classic favorites like this lasagna.
 One classic I will always come back to is lasagna.
 Oh lasagna how I love thee, let me count the bites!
 It’s not just the savory red sauce or the decadent melted cheese but I also love it for sentimental reasons.

 My mom has made lasagna for our family as long as I can remember.
 This has always been my favorite lasagna recipe.